ashismo/ashismo.github.com/_posts/misc/2015-11-06-XML2JSON-JSON2XML-In-Client-And-Server-Side.md

 **x2js.js**
-This utility tools converts JSON to XML and vice versa
+This third party utility converts JSON to XML and vice versa.
+This utility has been included along with minified jquery in the html page

 <pre class="prettyprint highlight"><code class="language-javascript" data-lang="javascript">